Bodzisz/myBoard/README.md

 Live version (might take few seconds to load): https://my-post-board.herokuapp.com/

-myBoard is an application that gives user the opportunity to upload posts and comment post of other users.
+myBoard is an application that gives user the opportunity to create posts and comment post of other users.
 You need to register to be able to use the site or you can use universial credentials:
 - __username:__ user
 - __password:__ user